Content Marketing for Startups: A Budget-Friendly Strategy That Actually Works

 The goal isn't follower count.
 It's relationship building.

 When the founder consistently shares valuable insights, they become a known voice in their space.
-That recognition converts to trust.
+Recognition converts to trust.
 Trust converts to trials and demos.

-Multiple bootstrapped founders have hit $50k-$100k in revenue using founder-led content alone.
+I've seen multiple bootstrapped founders hit $50k-$100k in revenue using founder-led content alone.
 No ads.
 Just consistent value delivery.

-Here's the uncomfortable truth: great content isn't enough.
+Here's what nobody wants to tell you: great content isn't enough.

 Google's ranking algorithm heavily weights backlinks from authoritative domains.
 You can have perfect content and solid technical SEO.
 But without links from sites Google trusts, you're not ranking for competitive keywords.